 New World, New Horizons

 After New World’s continual investment in 22 of projects across 19 countries since its start in 2014, the program is getting ramped up.
-On March 20, The Coca-Cola Foundation and Global Water Challenge announced a $2 million joint investment in New World.
+On March 20, The

 Organizations in 18 countries in Europe, Central Asia, South Asia, the Middle East, and Africa will receive funding.
 The program is aimed at inching closer to the UN Sustainable Development Goals for 2030 by increasing availability of clean water, sanitation, gender equality, economic growth and climate action.